mroach/mroach.com/content/posts/2020/elixir-comprehensions/index.md

 The objective here was to generate *static* data.
 If this comprehension or pipeline were invoked at runtime, it wouldn't really be static since the result would depend on the file which could change.
 Even if it didn't change, it would be a lot of unnecessary re-processing.

 To cement the data into code, it can be evaluated at compile time and its result assigned to a module attribute.

-You can even get into meta programming and define functions that return the language name based on its code.
+We also use some metaprogramming to define the `get_lang_name/1` function.
+More on that in the next post, [improving static data access with metaprogramming]({{< ref "elixir-performance-metaprogramming" >}}).

 ```elixir
 defmodule MyApp.Languages do